AllenNeuralDynamics/aind-data-schema/docs/source/general.rst

 Metadata is data about data.
 Metadata documents information about acquired data that enables us to be able to analyze and interpret it well.
 We use our metadata to document the entire process of creating data, the provenance of that data as it moves through processing and analysis workflows, and the quality of the data.
+To learn more about why we are developing our own schema, see the :doc:`related_standards` page.

 **Q: My data files already contain some of this metadata.
 Why store this in additional JSON files?**